Introduction to Artificial Intelligence in Hospitals

 Reason: A lot of time is spent on paperwork, data entry, and scheduling, leaving little time for actual patient care.
 This nonstop cycle leads to frustration and burnout.

-AI Solution: AI reduces this load by automating routine tasks like managing appointments, organizing records, and handling basic queries.
+AI Solution: AI in patient care reduces this load by automating routine tasks like managing appointments, organizing records, and handling basic queries.
 This allows staff to focus more on patients and feel less stressed, creating a healthier work environment.

 Challenge: Patients with similar illnesses sometimes get different results depending on the hospital, staff experience, or even the location.
 This inconsistency can be unfair and harmful.